AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

 #### Playing content on a particular day of the week {#playing-content-on-a-particular-day-of-the-week}

-This example shows the dayParting achieved in a casino where live event occurs every weekend from 8:00 pm until 10:00 pm and specials are available for dinner menu after 10:00 pm until 1:00 am.
+This example shows the dayParting achieved in a casino where live event occurs every weekend from 8:00 pm until 10:00 pm and specials are available for dinner menu after 10:00 pm until 1:00 am

 <table>
  <tbody>